-We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to us under the heading "Legal matters" in the prospectus forming a part of the Registration Statement.
-We also hereby consent to Ropes & Gray LLP relying upon this opinion in providing any opinion to be delivered by them in respect of the foregoing.
-In giving this consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Act or the rules and regulations of the Securities and Exchange Commission.
+We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to us under the heading "Legal Matters" in the prospectus forming a part of the Registration Statement.
+In giving this consent, we do not thereby admit that we are within the category of persons whose consent is required under Section 7 of the Act or the rules and regulations of the Commission.

-/s/ MILLER, CANFIELD, PADDOCK AND STONE P.L.C.
+/s/ MILLER, CANFIELD, PADDOCK AND STONE, P.L.C.

-Domino's Pizza - Government Services Division, Inc. 30 Frank Lloyd Wright Drive Ann Arbor, Michigan 48106
+Domino's Pizza-Government Services Division, Inc. 30 Frank Lloyd Wright Drive Ann Arbor, Michigan 48106